 The primary reason for burning the coins is to create more stability.
 We know the long-term players tend to hold coins for a long time for profits.

 The system favors those long-term investors by giving more stable currency and long-term commitment.
 Moreover, this enhances the decentralization and creates a better-distributed network.

 But from whichever angle you look at the scenario, burning coins means wasting it!
 Even some eater addresses have more than $100,000 worth of Bitcoins in them.
 There is no way to recover the money – they get burnt!

-These factors get identified as the “Weighted Factors.”
+These factors get identified as “Weighted Factors.”
 For example, Filecoin considers the amount of IPFS data that you have and weights that factor.
-Some of the other factors include but not limit to Proof-of-Spacetime and Proof-of-Reputation.
+Some of the other factors including but not limited to Proof-of-Spacetime and Proof-of-Reputation.

 The fundamental advantages of this system include customization and scalability.
 Although incentivizing could be a big challenge for this consensus algorithm.

 |Greater energy consumption

 Centralization of Miners

 |POA||Decred||2016||Go||Yes||Reduces the probability of the 51% attack